lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 Whatever elements are not specified here are assumed to be set as normal, whether they are H, He, trace elements, or metals covered by the ``abund`` parameter.
-Now, spectra which are created from this :class:`~soxs.spectra.ApecGenerator` object using the :meth:`~soxs.spectra.ApecGenerator.get_spectrum` method should set values for the abundances of these elements in solar units.
+Now, spectra which are created from this :class:`~soxs.apec.ApecGenerator` object using the :meth:`~soxs.apec.ApecGenerator.get_spectrum` method should set values for the abundances of these elements in solar units.
 This is done by supplying the ``elem_abund`` dict like so: